- All the procedures that worked on Windows 10 will do nicely on this iteration too.

 One notable addition is that you can edit the screenshot by adding text, shapes, or highlighting directly in the preview window.

-Finally, accessing the Snip & Sketch tool is as easy as using this keyboard shortcut: Windows Key + Shift + S.
+Moreover, accessing the Snip & Sketch tool is as easy as using this keyboard shortcut: Windows + Shift + S.

 4. Use the Xbox Game Bar

 - Press the Windows + G key combination to use the Game Bar or use the Start menu to search for it.